TamirHen/Compiler/README.md

 This compiler was written in c language and flex tool by Tamir Hen.
 It contains:
-  Semantic Analyzer
+  Semantic Analyzer,
-  Syntactic Analyzer (Parser)
+  Syntactic Analyzer (Parser) and
-  Semantic Analyzer
+  Semantic Analyzer.